Xfire: Features

 The clients main function was as an instant messenger.
 Similar to other such online services, any user who had been added as a 'friend' could be immediately contacted through text chat.
 To communicate with other users in-game, Xfire users could send and receive instant messages from inside any game that was running in full screen mode, regardless of the games the sender or recipient were in.
 This eliminated the need to minimize the game window.
 Users were also able to directly send files to one another via the chat window.
 In August 2005, Xfire updated to version 1.43, which added a beta voice chat feature using Voice over Internet Protocol (VoIP) technology to the application called "Xfire Pro-Voice".
-Until early 2009, if voice chat was being used in a chat room, users had to host the voice chat, causing quality problems and lag due to some users have better system capabilities than others.
+Until early 2009, if voice chat was being used in a chat room, users had to host the voice chat, causing quality problems and lag due to some users having better system capabilities than others.
 Xfire hosted the voice chat sessions to resolve quality problems.
 On May 4, 2009, a built-in alpha AOL Instant Messenger and Windows Live Messenger plugin was released in 1.108.
 As of May 4, 2009, it only supported chatting, and none of AIM's other features.
 From December 1, 2009, users could access their Twitter accounts through Xfire, allowing players to view updates posted by other users, as well as post their own.
 Google Talk was also subsequently added.
 In December 2011, Xfire added support for Facebook chatting, enabling users to chat with their Facebook friends from within the game.

 Xfire installed itself as the system-wide handler for the xfire: URI scheme, which enabled users to add friends, join game servers and perform other functions in the client by clicking links on websites.
 The scheme was provisionally registered with IANA in 2012.

 On December 16, 2011, Xfire added a feature to allow its users to capture in-game video and upload it to YouTube.
 This feature was similar to other popular in-game video recording software products, but allowed users to record videos up to 10 minutes in length for free.